-Knowing International Morse - NDBs seldom send faster than 10 words per minute, so it's not really much of a challenge to copy their call letters, especially since the NDB call sign is sent "over and over and over."
+Knowing International Morse - NDBs always send Morse slower than 10 words per minute, so it's not really much of a challenge to copy their call letters, especially since the NDB call sign is sent "over and over and over."
 When the signal is strong and there's no interference, copy is easy, even if your Morse ability is limited.
 Can you still receive and identify NDBs if you can't copy Morse at all?
 More than likely the answer will be yes, mainly because NDBs send so slow and the NDB call is sent "over and over."
 Since many private pilots were barely Morse proficient (if at all) the intention was that NDBs would send slow enough that the "dots and dashes" comprising the NDB call sign could be written down, e.g.," _.. _.. ._ _. ," and then "translated" into the letters (DDP) that identify the beacon.
 Also, navigation charts and maps usually had the NDB calls (or Radio Range Beacon calls) shown for specific airports and the code was written out for that call in "dots and dashes" assuming that pilots weren't Morse proficient.
 Being fluent in International Morse is a major advantage when trying to copy several NDBs operating on the same frequency.
 It's also helpful when the signal is so weak that it's practically at the same level as the noise and is fading into oblivion.
 Many times, DX NDBs are so weak that what you will hear is the Morse signal causing slight changes in the background noise and that's what you have to be able to recognize as the NDB call.
 I'm not saying that you have to be able to copy 20WPM in your head while having a conversation with someone else on the telephone but a good code receiving ability that includes being able to copy very weak Morse signals will ultimately help fill your NDB log.